A total of 14 flights to and from Ireland have been cancelled today due to a storm on the east coast of the US.

-Posting on X, the airport said that "due to adverse weather (Storm Hernando) on the east coast of the US, airlines have cancelled a number of flights due to operate to/from Dublin Airport on Monday".
+Posting on X, Dublin airport said that "due to adverse weather (Storm Hernando) on the east coast of the US, airlines have cancelled a number of flights due to operate to/from Dublin Airport on Monday".

 Dublin Airport said airlines had cancelled seven outbound and six inbound flights so far as a result of the storm.